wofsauge/IsaacDocs/docs/xml/recipes.md

 |output|int|Item ID of the output|

 ???+ note "Notes"
-    Due to the lack of a way to add recipes without using an ItemID, it is not possible to add recipes for modded items
+    Due to the lack of a way to add recipes without using an ItemID, it is not possible to add recipes for modded items.

 ## Known Crafting Ingredient Representations